os-migrate/vmware-migration-kit/README.md

 ## Support

+### Scope of Support

+The @os-migrate team provides full support for the components included directly within this collection (all playbooks, roles, and plugins) as well as for the os_migrate.os_migrate collection, which is also developed by our team.

+### External Dependencies

+Our support policy does not extend to external or third-party dependencies.
+If an issue is found to be caused by a bug within one of these external components, we are unable to provide a resolution.
+We want to assure you that the collection itself has been thoroughly tested to ensure its stability and functionality.
+Furthermore, we are actively working to improve the collection and reduce its reliance on community dependencies in future versions.

+### Versioning

-We will support the last version available on the repo.
+Please note that support is provided exclusively for the latest version of the collection available in the repository.

-All the playbooks, roles, and plugins included in this collection are supported by us (the @os-migrate team).

-We are not going to provide any support for the bugs related to all the external dependency of the collection, aside from the `os_migrate.os_migrate` collection which is also developed us.
+### How to Get Support

-If you want to contact us, feel free to raise an [Issue](https://github.com/os-migrate/vmware-migration-kit/issues) on our Github repo.
+For any issues related to the supported components of the collection itself, please feel free to raise an [Issue](https://github.com/os-migrate/vmware-migration-kit/issues) on our GitHub repository.

 ## License